Panera Bread: Peanut butter allergy

-In 2016, a lawsuit was filed after an employee at a Natick, Massachusetts store put peanut butter on a sandwich, despite being informed that the person receiving the sandwich had a peanut allergy.
+In 2016, a lawsuit was filed after an employee at a Natick, Massachusetts, store put peanut butter on a sandwich, despite being informed that the person receiving the sandwich had a peanut allergy.
 The plaintiffs charged the company and those employees involved with intentional infliction of emotional distress and negligent infliction of emotional distress as well as assault and battery.
 The recipient of the sandwich was hospitalized briefly.

 Class action for failure to pay overtime wages (2017)

 In December 2017, former employees filed a class action lawsuit against the company, claiming they were not paid overtime wages.

 Tabler v.
 Panera LLC et al

-In March 2019, a class action lawsuit was filed by Plaintiff Brianna Tabler in California, accusing Panera of false advertising and fraud.
+In March 2019, Plaintiff Brianna Tabler in California filed a class-action lawsuit, accusing Panera of false advertising and fraud.
 While Panera's former CEO Ron Schaich claimed that Panera's menus continue to be completely void of artificial flavors, sweeteners, and ingredients, Tabler argues against the company's intentional redaction of the fact that their products contain traces of the synthetic biocide glyphosate.
 In October 2019, Judge Lucy Koh granted a motion to dismiss the lawsuit.
 Tabler filed an amended complaint in November 2019, to which Panera filed in January 2020 another motion to dismiss.
 Tabler filed a motion to voluntarily dismiss the complaint on July 30, 2020, closing the case.